Your wife has just left you for your best friend, and you’ve just been thrown in jail. Filled with shame and sadness, you pray for forgiveness.

 Britney Spears used C-sharp minor to express shame and regret— and perhaps a wee bit of pride— regarding the way she lead along a potential lover in her song “Oops, I Did It Again.”

-Maroon 5 used C-sharp minor in the song “Maps,” to describe the feeling of being rejected and trying to find the way back to the lost lover.
+Maroon 5 used the C#m guitar chord in the song “Maps,” to describe the feeling of being rejected and trying to find the way back to the lost lover.

 In “Broken Wings” Mr. Mister used C-sharp minor to express a deep need to make things right in a threatened relationship.